mrma2318/Election_Analysis_Module3/README.md

     - Diana DeGette, who recieved 73.8% of the vote and 272,892 number of votes.

 ## Overview

 To conclude, there were three candidate's in this specific precinct, Charles Casper Stockham, Diana DeGette, and Raymond Anthony Doane.
-In total, there were 369,711 total votes in this precinct, with Diana recieving 272,892 of those votes, or 73.8% of the total votes.
+In total, there were 369,711 total votes, with Diana recieving 272,892 of those votes, 73.8% of the total votes.

+In addition, there were three counties, Jefferson, Denver, and Arapahoe.
+From the 339,711 total votes, Denver received 82.8% of the votes, 306,055 total votes, making Denver the county with the largest turnout.

-## Challenge Summary
+## Summary

+The script for the election audit can be used for any election data, by modifying the script.
+One way the script could be modified for other elections is refactoring the code so that there is one if statement inside the for loop to handle both the candidate and the county conditions.
+Combining the if statemnts in both for loops can generage a faster run time it takes the code to be conducted.

+Another modification is to have the script read multiple csv files dynamically.
+Then I could create nested for loops within the script, so that when the script is ran, it loops through all the different election csv files.
+By modifying the script to read multiple csv files, we can compute results for all the state election csv files instead of having 50 copies of the same script for each state.